Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

 Project Overview

-The system allows users to report waste-related complaints by providing a description and an image of the waste.
-The uploaded image is analyzed by an AI model, which predicts the waste category along with its prediction confidence.
+The AI-Powered Smart Waste Management System allows users to report waste-related complaints by providing a description, image, and location information.

+The uploaded waste image is analyzed by an AI model that predicts the waste category along with its prediction confidence.
+The complaint is then stored in the MySQL database for administrative management.

-Administrators can manage complaints, search and filter complaints, assign cleanup teams, and monitor the cleanup workflow.
+Administrators can manage complaints, search and filter complaints, assign available cleanup teams, monitor team availability, and track complaint completion.

 Key Features